YoungMame/tokenizer/documentation/TECHNOS.md

 # Project technos

+## Avalanche

+Avalanche is a blockchain platform that supports smart contracts on the C chain which is compatible with the Ethereum Virtual Machine (EVM).
+This allows developers to deploy Ethereum-compatible smart contracts on Avalanche.

+### Why i chose Avalanche

+#### Consensus
+Avalanche uses a unique consensus mechanism that allows for low latency and uses the Proof of Stake wich is more efficient than Proof of Work of Bitcoin that use a lot of energy and need his calculs to be more and more complex to be secure in the time.

+#### Accessibility

+Avalanche is accessible to developpers providing 2 test AVAX on his C testnet Fuji, and the mainnet is also accessible to everyone.

+#### Snowtrace

+Avalanche has his block explorer called Snowtrace that allows you to view transactions, blocks, and smart contracts on the Avalanche network

 ## OpenZeppelin

 OpenZeppelin is a library for secure smart contract development.
 It provides reusable and secure smart contract components, including the ERC20 token standard implementation.